chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 The code displays the metrics on the test set with the final model and save the corresponding information in a .mat file.

-NOTE: the Python code is now slower than the Matlab version, but it will be updated.

 ## To cite
 Please cite: